Haskeeb265/obsidian-vault/3 - Main Notes/Introduction to Information Security.md

 ## Method #2:
 **Direct Attacks**:
-- An attack done by a hacker
+- An attack done by a hacker who directly attacks from his PC to break into a system **Indirect Attacks**:
+- When an attacker uses someone else's machine to attack other systems. **Botnets**